tirdod/NBA-Draft-Pick-Value/README.md

-Creating a Draft Pick Value Chart
+Quantifying the Value of Each Pick in the NBA Draft
 ================
 Tirdod Behbehani
 July 12, 2021

-## Project Description: Quantifying the Value of Each Pick in the NBA Draft
+## Project Description

-Looking at the drafts from 2001 through 2016, I used the Value Over Replacement Player (VORP) metric to find the mean impact for each pick in the draft.
+Looking at the NBA drafts from 2001 through 2016, I used the Value Over Replacement Player (VORP) metric to find the mean impact for each selection in the draft.
 Unlike performance metrics such as RAPM and PIPM, VORP reflects that players who don’t play at all aren’t helping their teams.